WayneLone/pgsql-doc/source/docs/preface/bug-reporting.md

 The following items should be contained in every bug report:

 - The exact sequence of steps from program start-up necessary to reproduce the problem.
-This should be self-contained; it is not enough to send in a bare SELECT statement without the preceding CREATE TABLE and INSERT statements, if the output should depend on the data in the tables.
+This should be self-contained; it is not enough to send in a bare `SELECT` statement without the preceding `CREATE TABLE` and `INSERT` statements, if the output should depend on the data in the tables.
 We do not have the time to reverse-engineer your database schema, and if we are supposed to make up our own data we would probably miss the problem.

    The best format for a test case for SQL-related problems is a file that can be run through the psql frontend that shows the problem.
-(Be sure to not have anything in your ~/.psqlrc start-up file.)
+(Be sure to not have anything in your `~/.psqlrc` start-up file.)
 An easy way to create this file is to use pg_dump to dump out the table declarations and data needed to set the scene, then add the problem query.
 You are encouraged to minimize the size of your example, but this is not absolutely necessary.
 If the bug is reproducible, we will find it either way.

    If your application uses some other client interface, such as PHP, then please try to isolate the offending queries.
 We will probably not set up a web server to reproduce your problem.
 In any case remember to provide the exact input files; do not guess that the problem happens for “large files” or “midsize databases”, etc. since this information is too inexact to be of use.

 - The output you got.
 Please do not say that it “didn't work” or “crashed”.
 If there is an error message, show it, even if you do not understand it.
 If the program terminates with an operating system error, say which.
 If nothing at all happens, say so.
 Even if the result of your test case is a program crash or otherwise obvious it might not happen on our platform.
 The easiest thing is to copy the output from the terminal, if possible.

-   {% blockquote %}
+   {% note info %}
    If you are reporting an error message, please obtain the most verbose form of the message.
-In psql, say \set VERBOSITY verbose beforehand.
-If you are extracting the message from the server log, set the run-time parameter log_error_verbosity to verbose so that all details are logged.
+In psql, say `\set VERBOSITY verbose` beforehand.
+If you are extracting the message from the server log, set the run-time parameter [log_error_verbosity] to verbose so that all details are logged.
-   {% endblockquote %}
+   {% endnote %}

-   {% blockquote %}
+   {% note info %}
    In case of fatal errors, the error message reported by the client might not contain all the information available.
 Please also look at the log output of the database server.
 If you do not keep your server's log output, this would be a good time to start doing so.
-   {% endblockquote %}
+   {% endnote %}

 - The output you expected is very important to state.
 If you just write “This command gives me that output.” or “This is not what I expected.”, we might run it ourselves, scan the output, and think it looks OK and is exactly what we expected.
 We should not have to spend the time to decode the exact semantics behind your commands.
 Especially refrain from merely saying that “This is not what SQL says/Oracle does.”
 Digging out the correct behavior from SQL is not a fun undertaking, nor do we all know how all the other relational databases out there behave.
 (If your problem is a program crash, you can obviously omit this item.)